Not sure what to do in Banff in winter? Worry not.

 Deemed one of the world’s best destinations by National Geographic, it can be difficult to decide what to do when you visit Banff.
 That is why we have written this post on the 17 best things to do in Banff in winter.

-Why Visit Banff In Winter?
+Is Banff Worth Visiting In Winter?

 Located deep in the heart of the Canadian Rockies, Banff is the flagship destination for the world-famous Banff National Park.

 In the summertime, Banff is awash with eager hikers and outdoor enthusiasts hoping to catch a glimpse of the resident grizzly bears.
 In the wintertime, however, the town of Banff is draped in a layer of impenetrable snow, and the surrounding mountains are littered with adrenaline-seeking skiers and snowboarders.